Operational risk reporting standards

-Both sets of standards are maintained in collaboration with our Definitions Working Group.
+Both sets of standards are maintained in collaboration with our Definitions Working Groups.
 They are continually updated to reflect contemporary issues, and to meet the reporting requirements of our members in an ever-changing landscape.

 The B-ORRS is in two parts - the first outlines the definitions and reporting requirements, the second contains a detailed description of each of the data categories.

 The first edition of the insurance operational risk reporting standards (I-ORRS) was published in March 2015 to support the launch of our new Insurance service.